optionalg/puppet-ububook/README.md

 # NAME

-Puppet masterless / nodeless module package
+Puppet masterless / nodeless module package (workflow for me) :)

 # SYNOPSIS

-## Installing modules
+## Installing external modules

 In the work directory:

-`puppet module install --target-dir /etc/puppet/modules puppetlabs-apt`
+`puppet module install -i /usr/share/puppet/modules puppetlabs-apt`

 ## Listing installed modules

 In the work directory:

-`puppet module list --modulepath /etc/puppet/modules`
+`puppet module list`

+Please note that the `modulepath` must be set by hand, or it must be run as root.

 ## Applying the configuration by hand

 As root or with sudo:

-`puppet apply /etc/puppet/manifests/site.pp`
+`puppet apply /etc/puppet/manifests/site.pp --logdest /var/log/puppet/puppet.log`

 or alternatively with the `post-merge` script: